 What are the rooms and facilities on offer at Chillingham Manor?

 Three very comfortable, spacious and well appointed bedrooms (2 x super King size beds that can also be configured as twins and a King size bed) with ensuite bathrooms.
 All bedrooms are on the first floor and have an armchair, a Robert's DAB radio and a smart TV.
 There are tea and coffee making facilities - a kettle, a Nespresso machine with compostable coffee pods from local producer Coffee & Kin, Northumberland and Earl Grey tea and a selection of Pukka infusions.
 Every bedside table has a proper reading lamp.
-Bathrobes are provided and White Company toiletries are complimentary in all bathrooms.
+Bathrobes are provided (Free of charge - on request)and White Company toiletries are complimentary in all bathrooms.
 Plenty of hot water!

 What can guests enjoy when staying in the Alnwick area?